Dolby Atmos Audio Best Practices

 • 5.1 and 5.1.x downmix is set to “Direct Render”.
 This offers a more accurate representation of your mix when playing back on lower speaker count configurations.

-• We also recommend setting “Trim controls” to “Manual” and “0 dB” / “0 %” in all configurations (5.1 and 2.0, 5.1.2, 7.1, etc).
+• We also recommend setting “Trim controls” to “Manual” and “0 dB” / “0 %” for the following configurations: 5.1 and 2.0 downmix, 5.1.2, 5.1.4 & 7.1.

 • LFE has LOW PASS filtering applied with linear phase, in the range of 100-150Hz on your input and with a slope in the range of 18-24db per octave.